ccamel/awesome-ccamel/README.md

 - [subquery/subql-cosmos](https://github.com/subquery/subql-cosmos) - A fork of Subql for cosmos support
 - [subquery/subql-starter](https://github.com/subquery/subql-starter) - The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
 - [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
-- [superagent-ai/grok-cli](https://github.com/superagent-ai/grok-cli) - An open-source AI agent that brings the power of Grok directly into your terminal.
+- [superagent-ai/grok-cli](https://github.com/superagent-ai/grok-cli) - An open-source autonomous agent powered by Grok.
 - [swup/swup](https://github.com/swup/swup) - Versatile and extensible page transition library for server-rendered websites 🎉
 - [tailwindlabs/headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 - [talzach/mcp-angular-cli](https://github.com/talzach/mcp-angular-cli) - Model Context Protocol servers for Angular CLI